Table of Contents

-Fermented plant juice is a powerful probiotic and fertilizer for your plants.
+Fermented plant juice is a powerful probiotic, fertilizer, and vegetative growth promoter for your plants.

 Derived from the Korean Natural Farming (KNF) method developed by Master Han Kyu Cho, plants are fermented to create a nutrient-rich probiotic "juice".